TIPS FOR SMOOTH ROLLER PAINTING

 The same applies to paint brushes, there is no such thing as a "good" $5.00 paint brush.
 I am not affiliated with Purdy paint brushes but in my opinion you will not find a better brush on the market today.
 They provided me with 30 years of good trouble free service.
 Expect to pay $15 - $20 for a decent polyester 3" brush that if cleaned well will last a lifetime.

 Roll off excess paint on the roller grid to get rid of excess paint and also distribute the paint evenly.
-Lift the roller at the end of each stroke to produce a uniform coating.

 Always roll from an unpainted area into a painted one, finish off in the direction into the window from the entry point into the room.